 Raymond Loewy (1893-1986) was born in Paris and received a degree in engineering while he was in the French army.
 In 1919, he emigrated to the United States, though throughout the rest of his life he moved back and forth between France and the United States.

-Raymond started his work as a window dresser for Macy and Saks Fifth Avenue, then moved on to work as an illustrator for Vogue, Harper’s Bazaar, Wanamaker’s, Saks, and Bonwit Teller.
-The first project of his own was to redesign the Gestetner duplicating machine.
+Raymond started his work as a window dresser for Macy's and Saks Fifth Avenue, then moved on to work as an illustrator for Vogue, Harper’s Bazaar, Wanamaker’s, Saks, and Bonwit Teller.
+His first project was to redesign the Gestetner duplicating machine.

-As mentioned above, Raymond Loewy’s designs transcended niches to touch other disciplines.
-He created logos that can still be seen for Shell, Exxon, Chubb, the U.S. Postal Service, TWA, Studebaker, and the former logo for BP.
+As mentioned above, Raymond Loewy’s designs transcended their niches and influenced other disciplines.
+He created logos that are still seen for Shell, Exxon, Chubb, the U.S. Postal Service, TWA, Studebaker, and the former BP logo.
 He worked as a consultant for companies such as IBM, GM, BMW, and NASA.

-As mentioned on Coca-Cola’s website, Loewy played a role in forming the company’s modern look and designed or redesigned many of its products in the 20th century.
+As mentioned on Coca-Cola's website, Loewy played a role in forming the company’s modern look and designed or redesigned many of its products in the 20th century.
 One of his most remarkable designs was the Coca-Cola contour bottle featuring the white Coca-Cola logo.
-In 1955, he designed the first king-size bottle, and he designed the first Coke steel can in 1960.
-Loewy also contributed to designing Coca-Cola’s streamlined cooler, Dole Deluxe fountain dispenser, and Hobbs truck body.
+In 1955, he designed the first king-size bottle, and in 1960, he designed the first Coke steel can.
+Loewy also contributed to the design of Coca-Cola's streamlined cooler, the Dole Deluxe fountain dispenser, and the Hobbs truck body.

-Included in his portfolio of artwork, Raymond Loewy designed other various projects, including the Coquelle Le Creuset kitchen set design and the eagle pencil sharpener that was honored by the U.S. Postal Service in 1970.
+Included in his portfolio of artwork, Raymond Loewy designed various projects, including the Coquelle Le Creuset kitchen set and the Eagle Pencil Sharpener, which was honoured by the U.S. Postal Service in 1970.

-During his life, he received numerous honors and awards for his designs, including the gold medal in transportation for the design of the GG-1 locomotive during the 1937 international exposition in Paris.
+During his life, he received numerous honours and awards for his designs, including the gold medal in transportation for the GG-1 locomotive at the 1937 international exposition in Paris.
 Also, he received the Royal Designer for Industry Award in 1937 from the Royal Society of Arts in London.
-In 1980, he was named an honored citizen of France and one of the 100 most influential Americans of the 20th century by Life Magazine.
+In 1980, he was named an honoured citizen of France and one of the 100 most influential Americans of the 20th century by Life Magazine.

-Raymond Loewy’s life provides an example of a designer as a thinker and problem solver whose designs were marked and unified by his focus on both form and the function.
+Raymond Loewy’s life provides an example of a designer as a thinker and problem-solver, whose designs were marked by and unified by his focus on both form and function.

 Thanks for sharing this!
 All the best!